-Teachers provide opportunities for students to speak, listen, read, and write in a safe and stimulating environment in order to encourage risk-taking and learning.
+Teachers provide opportunities for students to speak, listen, read, and write in a safe and stimulating environment to encourage risk-taking and learning.
 Our aim is to develop students’ ability to express themselves fluently, confidently, and accurately in oral, written, and visual communication systems.

-Fine Motor Skills:
+Fine Motor Skills

 From arts, math, and cooking to writing activities, we implement the use of different materials in order for children to learn how to move, control, and coordinate the movement between their eyes and their hands.